-- 3.4 Tables 4a and 4b show customer relationships, as assessed by Investment Firms, deemed to pose a higher risk of money laundering, and the level of politically exposed persons ("PEPs") among the customer base.
-PEPs5 include people with prominent public jobs who may be in a position to abuse their role for private gain. - 3.5 At the end of 2019 Investment Firms reported 174 customers who are, or are associated with, a PEP6 (2018: 222), including 99 related to foreign PEPs (2018: 141).
+3.5 At the end of 2020 Investment Firms reported 230 customers who are, or are associated with, a PEP (2019: 174), including 154 related to foreign PEPs (2019: 99).
 Firms are required to identify PEPs at the start of a business relationship and, through effective monitoring, if any persons subsequently become PEPs.
 Firms are required by law to undertake enhanced checks and monitoring of all customers who are, or are associated with, foreign PEPs and any domestic PEPs who the Firm assesses as posing a higher risk.